tireddy2/draft-fossati-seat-early-attestation/draft-fossati-seat-early-attestation.md

 passport model, clients include the results_proposal and/or the results_request
 extensions in the ClientHello message.

-The results_proposal extension in the ClientHello message indicates the verifier identities from which the client can relay Attestation Results, when requested using a CertificateRequest message.
+The results_proposal extension in the ClientHello message indicates the Verifier identities from which the client can relay Attestation Results, when requested using a CertificateRequest message.
 The client sends the Attestation Results in an `Attestation` handshake message after the `Certificate` message.

-The results_request extension in the ClientHello message indicates the verifier identities from which the client expects the server to provide Attestation Results in an `Attestation` handshake message sent after the EncryptedExtensions.
+The results_request extension in the ClientHello message indicates the Verifier identities from which the client expects the server to provide Attestation Results in an `Attestation` handshake message sent after the EncryptedExtensions.

-The results_proposal and results_request extensions sent in the ClientHello each carry a list of supported verifier identities, sorted by preference.
-When the client supports only one verifier, it is a list containing a single element.
+The results_proposal and results_request extensions sent in the ClientHello each carry a list of supported Verifier identities, sorted by preference.
+When the client supports only one Verifier, it is a list containing a single element.

-The client MUST omit verifier identities from the results_proposal extension in the ClientHello if it cannot respond to a request from the server to present Attestation Results from a proposed verifier, or if the client is not configured to relay the Results from the proposed verifier with the given server.
-If the client has no verifier identities to send in the ClientHello it MUST omit the results_proposal extension in the ClientHello.
+The client MUST omit Verifier identities from the results_proposal extension in the ClientHello if it cannot respond to a request from the server to present Attestation Results from a proposed Verifier, or if the client is not configured to relay the Results from the proposed Verifier with the given server.
+If the client has no Verifier identities to send in the ClientHello it MUST omit the results_proposal extension in the ClientHello.

-The client MUST omit verifier identities from the results_request extension in the ClientHello if it is not configured to trust Attestation Results issued by said verifiers.
+The client MUST omit Verifier identities from the results_request extension in the ClientHello if it is not configured to trust Attestation Results issued by said verifiers.
 If the client does not act as a relying party with regards to the processing of Attestation Results (as defined in the RATS architecture) then